-As President of the Hills Montessori Society, I would like to take this opportunity to thank all the board members for their dedication and hard work that continues to ensure a bright future for the school and future generations.
-The School is in a healthy financial position thanks to the dedication of the board and strong management from the school executive.
+As President of the Hills Montessori Society, I would like to thank all the board members and staff for their dedication and hard work that continues to ensure a bright future for the school and future generations.
+The School is in a healthy financial position thanks to the dedication of the board, strong management from the school executive and commitment of staff to ensuring a high quality learning environment.

-To support the School Board and staff, we are currently seeking the following
+To support the School Board and staff, we are currently seeking the following board members:

-- a Board Member to take on the Social Officer's role and - a Maintenance Assistant to assist with maintaining the school grounds and repairs to our environments
+- Social Officer - Maintenance Assistant to assist with maintaining the school grounds and repairs to our environments